San Francisco Giants: 5 Examples of Lingering Jealousy Towards the Champs

 It was a classless move by long time baseball man Jack McKeon.
 To me, McKeon wishes that he had someone with Vogelsong's ability and demeanor pitching for him and his lame attempt at belittling Vogelsong only made it blatantly obvious that he is jealous, hence his inclusion on this list.

-Charlie Manuel is jealous of Matt Cain and Tim Lincecum
+Charlie Manuel "rates" Matt Cain and Tim Lincecum

 The Giants took two out of three from the Philadelphia Phillies in Philadelphia in late July 2011.
 The two wins were authored by Giants aces Matt Cain and Tim Lincecum.
 Phillies manager Charlie Manuel was unimpressed.